hungit-dev/express-backend-boilerplate/README.md

 # Express Backend Boilerplate

-A clean and simple Express.js boilerplate for quickly building backend applications with PostgreSQL and EJS templating.
+A clean and simple Express.js boilerplate for quickly building backend applications with PostgreSQL, EJS templating, and user authentication using Passport.js.

 # Table of Contents
 - [Features](#features)